 Activity 2: Do Large Numbers Exist in Everyday Life?
 (Representation and Comparison of Numbers)

-Have students conduct an internet search so that students can find examples where large numbers are found in everyday life.
+Have students conduct an internet search to find examples where large numbers are found in everyday life.
 The student should list the different contexts and notice which notations are used.

 Examples